aman13gahukar/learning-demo/README.md

 # learning-demo

 this is my first repository
 <br>
-author-Aman Gahukar
+author-Aman Gahukar author of github